How Much Do Corporate Board Directors Get Paid?

 Compensation Differs Greatly For Board Service

 As I mentioned, compensation for publicly-held and privately-held companies is greatly dependent upon the size of that company and may range anywhere from $75,000 to $500,000 a year.
 For publicly-held boards, this amount is usually divided between cash and stock or stock options.
 Compensation for privately-held company boards greatly mirrors that of public boards at larger, well-established companies.
 Private company boards often set compensation packages based on similarly sized publicly-held companies in their industry.

 Typically, directors can generally defer their income, and they are also expected or required to hold stock for the long term.
 The key difference between publicly-held and privately-held boards is the fact that the stock for a privately-held corporate board is not liquid, although, while a director is serving, that point is usually moot because of numerous restrictions against public company directors selling stock.

 There’s More Than Financial Compensation

 Additionally, perks can be added such as health insurance, life insurance, or a match for charitable contributions.
-Keep in mind, all compensation details are available in the proxy statements and tend to be closely scrutinized by shareholders in this era of activism.
+Keep in mind, that all compensation details are available in the proxy statements and tend to be closely scrutinized by shareholders in this era of activism.
 And finally, it’s important to remember that offers for compensation for board service are not negotiable.

-While serving on a corporate board can make for an incredible second career or serving on multiple boards may entirely replace your current or former executive level position, the opportunity to serve provides benefits beyond compensation, including the intellectual challenge, an enhanced resume, and service to others.
+While serving on a corporate board can make for an incredible second career or serving on multiple boards may entirely replace your current or former executive-level position, the opportunity to serve provides benefits beyond compensation, including the intellectual challenge, an enhanced resume, and service to others.

 Your Preparation is Key to Getting on a Board